 To write to the DS2482, the master must access the device in write mode, i.e., the slave address must be sent with the direction bit set to 0.
 The next byte to be sent is a command code, which, depending on the command, may be followed by a command parameter.
-The DS2482 acknowledges valid command codes and expected/valid command parameters.
-Additional bytes or invalid command parameters are never acknowledged.
+The DS2482 will acknowledge valid command codes and expected/valid command parameters.
+Additional bytes or invalid command parameters will never be acknowledged.